Terms and Conditions

 true and lawful attorney/s to perform all necessary acts to give effect to the provisions of this

-clause 13 including, but not limited to, signing any document on the Customer’s behalf.
+clause 13 including, but not limited to, signing any document on the Customer’s behalf. - Defects, Warranties and the Competition and Consumer Act 2010 (“CCA”)

 14.1 The Customer must within twenty-four (24) hours of completion inspect and notify the Agent